bgosselin/ACI-Learning-Modules/Foundation/APIC Interfaces.md

 	}
 }
 ```
 You may notice a similarity between the structure of this JSON payload and the file structure we saw in the CLI interface.
 As we previously learned, the private network is contained in the Tenant, thus it is labelled as a 'child' object of the Tenant.
-In the same way we can that the Tenant is actually a child of the overall ACI system, known as the 'Policy Universe' (polUni).
+In the same way we can see that the Tenant is actually a child of the overall ACI system, known as the 'Policy Universe' (polUni).
 We'll explore this hierarcical structure more in the next module.

-Check for a status 200 response from this previous command.
-If the REST call was successful, we can add a private-network instance, named ‘myVRF’ by executing the following command:
+Check for a status 200 response from this previous comman to ensure the REST call was successful.